Julianna Peña: Bantamweight champion

 Peña was expected to face Amanda Nunes for the UFC Women's Bantamweight Championship on August 7, 2021, at UFC 265.
 However Nunes tested positive for COVID-19 on July 29, 2021.
 The bout was rescheduled to UFC 269 on December 11, 2021.
 After a dominant round one from Nunes, Peña came back in the second to win the bout and championship by rear-naked choke submission in what is regarded as one of the biggest upsets in UFC history.

 On February 5, 2022, it was announced that Peña and Nunes would be the coaches for The Ultimate Fighter 30 on ESPN+, which would feature contestants from the heavyweight and women's flyweight divisions.

 A rematch against Amanda Nunes for the UFC Women's Bantamweight title took place on July 30, 2022, at UFC 277.
 Peña lost the fight by unanimous decision.

 A trilogy bout with Amanda Nunes was scheduled to take place on June 10, 2023, at UFC 289.
 However, on May 2, 2023, it was announced that Peña pulled out of the bout due to broken ribs she sustained during training camp.
 Irene Aldana, who was scheduled to headline UFC Fight Night: Dern vs. Hill, was subsequently chosen to replace her.

 Peña faced Raquel Pennington for the UFC Women's Bantamweight Championship on October 5, 2024, at UFC 307.
 She reclaimed the championship by winning the bout by split decision.
 25 out of 26 media outlets scored the bout for Pennington and one scored it as a draw.

 Peña faced 2019 and 2021 PFL Women's Lightweight Champion (also 2012 and 2016 Olympic gold medalist in judo) Kayla Harrison on June 7, 2025, at UFC 316.
 She lost the championship via a kimura submission at the end of the second round.

 Film and television

 Peña was featured in the award-winning mixed martial arts documentary Fight Life, the film is directed by James Z. Feng and was released in 2012.

 She is an announcer, along with Max Bretos, for Combate Americas' English language broadcast on DAZN.

-Peña will debut as a commentator for Real American Freestyle (RAF) at RAF 02 on October 25, 2025.
+Peña debuted as a commentator for Real American Freestyle (RAF) at RAF 02 on October 25, 2025.